+- kidnapping, illegal restraint and hostage-taking;

 - robbery or theft;

 - smuggling; (including in relation to customs and excise duties and taxes);

 - tax crimes (related to direct taxes and indirect taxes);

-- extortion:
+- extortion;

 - forgery;

 - piracy; and

 - insider trading and market manipulation.

 When deciding on the range of offences to be covered as predicate offences under each of the categories listed above, each country may decide, in accordance with its domestic law, how it will define those offences and the nature of any particular elements of those offences that make them serious offences.